Andrew Daish

+He started playing at the age of six for Old Albanians, and represented Hertfordshire at U12, U14, U16 and U18.
+He also represented London and South East Division at U16, Wales Youth (U18) and Wales Schools (U18) and Wales U19 (development), and was Rugby Captain at Verulam School, St Albans.

 Rugby Union Career

 Youth career

 Andrew was born in Welwyn Garden City, Hertfordshire, England.
 He started playing rugby union at the age of six for Old Albanian, based in St Albans, and represented Hertfordshire at U12, U14, U16 and U17 level.
 He also represented London and South East Division at U16, Wales Youth (U18), Wales Schools (U18), Wales U19 and was captain of his school side at Verulam School, St Albans.